What to know about the purported theft of Ticketmaster customer data

 What kind of information was purportedly exposed?

-ShinyHunters said it obtained Ticketmaster customer names, addresses, phone numbers and partial credit card details, which Smith described as a "juicy" trove of data for bad actors.
+ShinyHunters said it obtained the full names of Ticketmaster customers addresses, phone numbers, partial credit card details, and order and transaction info.

+CBS News reviewed 52 email addresses allegdly stolen by ShinyHunters and found they were connected to individuals in several U.S. states, as well as in Canada and New Zealand, CBS News' Erielle Delzer reported.
+Most of the addresses were linked to TicketMaster, while employees with the event platform were among those whose data had been compromised.

 "This breach would prey on a really easy target audience to scam people into buying fake tickets," Smith added.